ZupIT/nimbus-docs/compose/getting-started.md

   // Recommended if you dont want to implement the layout components yourself implementation "br.com.zup.nimbus:nimbus-layout-compose:${nimbusComposeLayoutVersion}"
 ```
+Above, we added both the core Nimbus library and a component library for layout components.
+Our examples will use both, but if your project won't use the layout components, you don't need to the second dependency.

 # Rendering your first server-driven screen